To

 the © included [keyboard shortcut:Alt+0169 (hold down Alt while

-typing 0169 on the numeric keypad)] but very few have
+typing 0169 on the numeric keypad)], but a few have the

 Windows users